browsermedia/bcms_google_mini_search/README.markdown

 collection and front end by name, and submit queries.

 ### C. Configuring the BrowserCMS Google Mini Search Module
-These instructions assume you have successfully installed the bcms_google_mini_search module into your project.

 To make the module work, you will have to configure two portlets.

 1. In your sitemap, create a new section called 'Search', with a path '/search'.
 2. Create a page called 'Search Results', with a path '/search/search-results'.